 Texas A & M Researchers Link Nitrates from Factory Farms to Birth Injuries and Birth Defects

 Unfortunately, this water pollution comes at a high cost for human health.
 A Texas A & M University study found that mothers of babies with birth defects were nearly twice as likely to have consumed nitrate-polluted water during pregnancy.
 The birth defects linked to the contaminated water included limb deficiencies, cleft palate, and cleft lip.
-Waters Kraus & Paul lawyer David Bricker, licensed in California, Illinois, and Massachusetts, has years of experience representing families facing the challenges of birth injuries and childhood cancer.
+Waters Kraus & Paul lawyer and founding partner Peter Kraus, licensed in California, Hawaii, Missouri, Texas, and Virginia, has years of experience representing families facing the challenges of birth injuries and childhood cancer.
 We understand the heartbreak of learning that your drinking water or your exposure to toxic substances related to factory farming operations has caused horrific injuries for your child.

 Industrial agriculture contaminates America’s waterways with commercial fertilizers and excess manure.
 Five of the nation’s largest meat producers together generate more than 162 million tons of manure each year, much of which is untreated before being spewed into nearby rivers and streams.
 The pollution is harmful, not just to the local communities in which the factory farms operate, but also to the thousands of miles of downstream waterways.